nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

 **QUESTION**: Is this in tidy format?

-On Monday, we visualized the global case counts date
+Last class, we visualized the global case counts date

 ``` r
 coronavirus %>%